10 Reasons to Love Lavender Oil

 If you have an active interest in essential oils, you likely have a bottle of lavender oil in your essential oils kit.
 It’s definitely one of the most- if not the most- versatile and popular essential oils.
 And for good reason!
 Lavender’s light floral scent brings many health benefits with it.
 Here are just a few of the many health issues lavender oil has been shown to help with:

 If you suffer from insomnia, you might be surprised what a little lavender essential oil sprinkled on your pillow can do.
-You may even discover that medication you normally take for insomnia is no longer necessary.
+You may even discover that the medication you normally take for insomnia is no longer necessary.
 Try keeping a spray bottle filled with water and a few drops of lavender oil next to your bed to spritz your pillow, or a diffuser in the bedroom to send you off to a peaceful rest each night.

 Just as lavender oil can be used to prevent scarring on minor cuts, it can prevent the scarring associated with acne.
 Acne happens because of an imbalance in your skin’s production of sebum.
 Lavender oil can help to rebalance your skin’s oil to a healthy level, while also inhibiting the growth of bacteria.
 Add a few drops of lavender oil to any cleanser or moisturizer you regularly use and see how often you continue to have breakouts.
 It can also help with other skin conditions such as eczema, dandruff, and dermatitis.